What to do if your employer refuses to record your accident

 Making a personal injury claim

-If you later pursue compensation, your solicitor will ask for evidence of the accident.
+If you later pursue work injury compensation, your solicitor will ask for evidence of the accident.
 If your employer refused to record it, your own notes, witness statements, and medical records will become even more important.
 A solicitor can still build a strong case if you have kept clear records.

 Real-world example